 Sports camp costs vary

-A girls tennis camp program offered through IMG Academy, based in Bradenton, Florida, for example, where specialists help high-performing athletes ages 8 to 18 perfect their swing,” costs roughly $1,750 for a one-week session, $5,400 for three-weeks, and more than $9,700 for the five-week session, according to the company’s website.
+· A girls tennis camp program offered through IMG Academy, based in Bradenton, Florida, where specialists help high-performing athletes perfect their swing, costs up to $3,800 for a one-week session and $11,059 for three-weeks, according to the company’s website.

-Camp Winaukee , a residential camp for boys age 7 to 15 in Moultonboro, New Hampshire, also offers a specialized sports training program, along with traditional camp activities, for $12,500 for the full summer session, which includes intense sports training, along with canoeing, kayaking and traditional outdoor adventures.
+· Camp Winaukee , a residential camp for boys age 7 to 15 in Moultonboro, New Hampshire, offers a specialized sports training program, along with traditional camp activities, charging $12,500 in prior years for the full summer session, which includes intense sports training, along with canoeing, kayaking and traditional outdoor adventures.

-International Gymnastics Camp , in Stroudsburg, Pennsylvania, costs slightly more than $1,300 for a one-week session.
+· International Gymnastics Camp in Stroudsburg, Pennsylvania charged slightly more than $1,300 for a one-week session.

 What to look for in a sports camp